bGZo/env/README.md

 This is a repo to backup my scripts.

-The released only support tampermonkey scripts.
+The released only package tampermonkey scripts.

 ## Quick Start